astrofrog/blog-source/content/2015-04-26-2015-survey-results.md

   motivation/killer features.
 We need to therefore be more proactive in encouraging people to switch to Python 3 (a) by making sure that any new users are always directed to the latest Python 3 version, and (b) by releasing, in the near future, new major versions of packages for Python 3 only, while maintaining long term bugfix support for Python 2 versions.

-Let me know if you have any thoughts on these results so far in the comment section below!
+Let me know if you have any thoughts on these results so far in the comment section below, and stay tuned for future blog posts with more results!